dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3233: Non-religious individuals also show moral courage in history.
+### T3233: Many non-religious have shown moral courage and compassion.

 |Support|
 |---|